pacfernandes/Enhancing-IoMT-security-by-using-Benford-s-law-and-distance-functions/README.md

 + Séamus Ó Ciardhuáin - Department of Computer Engineering; Technological University of the Shannon; Limerick, Ireland; seamus.ociardhuain@tus.ie

-+ Mário Antunes - Computer Science and Communication Research Centre (CIIC), School of Technology and Management, Polytechnic of Leiria; Leiria; Portugal; mario.antunes@ipleiria.pt
-+ INESC TEC, CRACS; Porto; Portugal
++ Mário Antunes - Computer Science and Communication Research Centre (CIIC), School of Technology and Management, Polytechnic of Leiria; Leiria; Portugal; mario.antunes@ipleiria.pt; INESC TEC, CRACS; Porto; Portugal

 #### Method based on the application of Benford's Law combined with distance functions for detecting anomalous patterns in IoT devices.